ifysucceed/Applied-Data-Science-1-Clustering-and-Fitting/README.md

 ---

 ## Conclusion
 This project showed that some chemical properties, especially alcohol, have a noticeable relationship with wine quality.
 The clustering also revealed that wines can be grouped into distinct categories based on alcohol and sulphates, rather than being randomly distributed.
-While the linear model is simple, it still gives a reasonable estimate of quality and highlights the general trend in the data.
+While the linear model is simple, it still gives a reasonable estimate of quality and highlights the general trend found in the data.